sthurston99/ahk-scripts/README.md

 tl;dr Fetches current selected email within Outlook

 This uses the windows COM interface to fetch the currently selected email in Outlook.
+It returns it as the standard MailItem object so that further manipulation can be done to it.

 ### GetSender

 tl;dr Fetches the Full Name of the sender of the COM MailItem Object

+Simply takes a MailItem object as input and returns its SenderName property.

 ### GetCurrentSender

 tl;dr Wrapper for GetSender to get Sender from Current Email

+Calls GetSender with the parameter of GetCurrentEmail to return the current email's sender.

 ### GetStandardName

 tl;dr Converts a Full Name into a Standard Name by removing the Middle Initial

+Takes a full name (First Name, Middle Initial/Name, Last Name) and removes the middle initial from the string.

 ### GetFirstName

 tl;dr Extracts the first name from a Standard Name

+Takes a standardized name (Firstname Lastname) and crops it to just the first name.

+### GetEmailBody

-; Trims out the contents of an email after the name provided ; If no sender provided, passes empty string internally ; If no email provided, uses current selected email in outlook GetEmailBody(email:="",name:="")
+tl;dr Trims out the contents of an email after the name provided

+Takes an email body and a senders name as input, and constructs a regex string to remove all contents of an email after the senders name is detected as a hacky way to remove email signatures.

+### SetAsHandled

-; Sets the Category of the email to mark that it was handled by me, and marks as read SetAsHandled()
+tl;dr Sets the Category of the email to mark that it was handled by me, and marks as read

+Sends a few commands to the current email in Outlook to set as read with my initials as the category within our shared email.

+### GetEmailDomain

-; Returns the domain of an email address GetEmailDomain(address:="")
+tl;dr Returns the domain of an email address

+Takes an email string as input, returns the top level subdomain as the output.

+### GenerateGreeting

-; Returns a random boilerplate email greeting GenerateGreeting()
+tl;dr Returns a random boilerplate email greeting

+Pulls a random greeting from a preset list to be used at the opening of an email.
+Includes a generic timeframe determination script to determine whether it's morning/afternoon for the sake of filling out time-based greetings.

+### SetLabel()

-; Sets my personal label onto a ticket
+tl;dr Sets my personal label onto a ticket

-;; Originally made to make the task repeatable, however is currently only used for one hotkey ;; Will likely need to refactor or move actual code to hotkey SetLabel()
+Uses Control Hooks within Ranger to automatically label a ticket as mine

+### SetRemoteLabor()

-; Sets the labor type of a charge to be remote SetRemoteLabor()
+tl;dr Sets the labor type of a charge to be remote

+Quickly adjusts the labor type of a ticket to Remote when focused on the charge description window.

 ## General Hotkeys